lgbt-foundation/whitepaper/whitepaper.md

   * Each blockquote is either a quote when in _italic_ or a pullquote when **bold**
   * All images need to list the source and may have a caption
   * The team pages (team, advisor, partner) should be in a grid format, please grab images from linkedin.
 We should include linkedin and twitter links where applicable
-  * Please keep the "advisors to be announced" section in there and do not list the advisors as of now.
-The list of advisors is merely to collect the data
+  * Please keep the "advisers to be announced" section in there and do not list the advisers as of now.
+The list of advisers is merely to collect the data
   * Footnotes are to be on the page where they have been referenced and are to be numbered only.
 We use per-paragraph named footnotes like _int-1_ for convenience.
 At the end, the footnotes should be numerical only.
   * Please add an element to the footer of the layout that links to the exact version of the white paper on github, ideally as Version number and hash.
 We will use tags accordingly: e.g. Version 0.5 (834a4fe) with `834a4fe` being a link to github (https://github.com/lgbt-foundation/white paper/commit/834a4fecfbe4369f478134ae15f1a540cfa274b2)
   * Please add a twitter and a telegram logo on the cover and the last page and link them to our official channels